The main crowd indicator is open positions ratio.

 Open positions ratio is a percentage value showing the current difference between the number of traders, which have opened Long and Short positions.
 At that, already closed trades don’t affect the indicator’s value.

-This indicator shows the sentiment of individual traders for a certain currency pair.
+This indicator shows the sentiment of individual traders for a long and short certain currency pair in forex.
 According to the fact that “the crowd is usually wrong” we should open our trades in the direction opposite to the crowd’s direction.

 Basic ratio strategy

 Here are the rules of basic trading strategy based on buy and sell ratio:

 Basically, we should open a long position on a currency, when more than 60% of traders sell the currency.
 As you probably guessed, we should open a short position on a currency, when more than 60% of traders buy the currency.

 When the ratio is close to the value of 50%, we should not trade.